The Ultimate Security Seal Guide

 Many still refer to all seals as Security Seals.
 It is a simple and accepted generic classification.
 It helps in common language to distinguish this type from seals used for other purposes not related to security and tampering. (ie o-ring seals and the like)

-These are of intermediate strength and require a stronger or larger tool and more effort to cut open than indicative seals.
+Security seals are of intermediate strength and require a stronger or larger tool and more effort to cut open than indicative seals.
 Added strength can help avoid accidental breaking or easy entry, without tools.

 Refer to the standards of ISO-17712 and C-TPAT for more on this.